RichA0x00/pfreader/README.TXT

 Without OPEN SSL
 make pfreader-simple

+Do a quick 'cat Makefile' to see if any other compile options might work for you if the standard fails.

 There is no make install - If you would like; just copy the binary to /usr/local/bin or other location within your path.